ISSN 2398-0184 (online) ISSN 0424-5512 (print)

-Education in the North was founded in 1965.
-The principal aim of the journal, which is published annually, is to provide information, comment and research findings on all aspects of interest to Scottish education, including from an international context, in a way that will have a broad appeal to teachers in primary and secondary schools, to lecturers in further and higher education and to other professionals including community education workers, educational psychologists and educational administrators.
-A major theme for the journal is 'impact' and the implications of research for practice.
+Education in the North was founded in 1965 and is an international, peer-reviewed open access journal.
+Published twice a year, the principal aim of the journal is to provide information, comment and research findings on all aspects of interest to education, including from a local, national and international context, in a way that will have a broad appeal to all educators working in formal or informal settings, in compulsory, further, higher or community education and to allied professionals such as psychologists, social workers and librarians.

 Each issue of Education in the North has three sections:

 - The Journal section contains academic articles (3,500 to 6,000 words) which are subject to peer review

 - The Features section is made up of shorter items (up to 2,000 words) written in a less formal style